Are you worried about HPV?

 How do I know if I have HPV?

-Testing regularly for HPV is the first positive step to keeping human papillomavirus and cervical cancer in check.
+Testing regularly for HPV is the first positive step to keeping HPV and cervical cancer in check.

 There are two prominent ways in which young women are screened for cervical cancer, the HPV test and the Pap Smear test.